 Even outdoor billboards which are much cheaper to produce might only be seen for a few seconds.
-That makes readers spend 140 times more time with your article than an outdoor advert.
+That makes readers spend 140 times as long with your article than an outdoor advert.

-Content writing isn’t particularly sexy.
-You can’t stand up in front of the leadership team, or the rest of the business and show them a 1,000 word article on breastfeeding.
+Content writing isn’t sexy.
+You can’t stand in front of the business and show them a 1,000-word article on breastfeeding.
 Or organising a party.
 Or making biscuits.

 Just to pick 3 content topics we’ve written about in the past.